ageller/Firefly/docs/source/index.rst

 .. image:: _static/screenGrab.png

 Firefly is an interactive application for visualizing particle-based data from within the web browser.
-In addition to the various source files that power the webapp there is a Python frontend to enable users to load their own datasets into Firefly.
+Through Firefly users can interact with existing Firefly visualizations as well as create their own.

 Firefly can be run from entirely within a Jupyter notebook using the Python frontend.